 How Can USDA Programs Help Borrowers?

 While other guaranteed programs offer extended terms and higher loan-to-value, the terms on the USDA programs are even more favorable for qualified borrowers.
 The Rural Energy for America Program (REAP), the Farm Services Act (FSA) program and the Community Facilities (CF) program offer valuable terms, but today we’ll focus on the Business & Industry (B&I) loan guarantee program.
-This is the most similar to SBA lending in target audience, but with far more advantageous terms for the borrower:
+This is the most similar to SBA and USDA lending in target audience, but with far more advantageous terms for the borrower:

 - Terms as long as 30 years for real estate transactions